 - 1. Prepare school leaders to apply and synthesize in workplace environments strategic, instructional, organizational and political/community contextual leadership skills, content and knowledge. - 2.
-Introduce theoretical and functional knowledge of law and policy in school governance and processes as well as ethical implications of policy development to meet the needs of urban communities.

-- 3. Familiarize candidates with strategic planning, evaluation and use of results for managing school resources, designing curricular and instructional programs, creating organizational climate and conditions for effective human resource development, and improving instruction and educational services, productivity and outcomes - 4.
+Introduce theoretical and functional knowledge of law and policy in school governance and processes as well as ethical implications of policy development to meet the needs of urban communities. - 3.
+Familiarize candidates with strategic planning, evaluation and use of results for managing school resources, designing curricular and instructional programs, creating organizational climate and conditions for effective human resource development, and improving instruction and educational services, productivity and outcomes - 4.
 Prepare candidates to conduct research activities utilizing appropriate technology and communication skills - 5.
 Develop leadership abilities for communicating and involving varied constituencies to build support for optimal student, family and community development, school improvement and systems change - 6.
-Prepare candidates for careers in leadership roles in educational administration, including both local site administration and central office positions
+Successfully pass the required Comprehensive Examination with a Grade of 80 or above. - 7.
+Prepare candidates for careers in leadership roles in educational administration, including both local site administration and central office positions - 8.
+Prepare school leaders to become principals or administrators at the district office level.

-Students pursuing the Doctor of Education Degree in Educational Leadership will:
+Students pursuing the Tier II/ Doctor of Education Degree in Educational Leadership will meet all

-- 1. Use field-based documented knowledge, skills, and dispositions needed to manage the educational program at the building and/or district level(s) - 2.
+- 1. Use Performance Based leadership to documented knowledge, skills, and dispositions needed to manage the educational program at the building and/or district level(s) - 2.
 Apply theoretical concepts and functional knowledge of Strategic, Organizational, Instructional and Community/Political Leadership in addressing current issues and identifying advancement in school administration and supervision - 3.
-Diagnose problems at the building or district level and devise appropriate solutions - 4.
-Design and conduct valid research on instructional, administrative and/or school-community issues
+Diagnose problems at the building or district level and devise appropriate solutions

+- 4. Design and conduct valid research on instructional, administrative and/or school-community issues - 5.
+Successfully pass the Departmental Comprehensive Examination with a grade of 80 or above.

-Students pursuing the Doctor of Education Degree in Educational Leadership - P-12 Track must complete General Degree Requirements as published in this Catalog.
+Students pursuing the Tier II/ Doctor of Education Degree in Educational Leadership - P-12 Track must complete General Degree Requirements as published in this Catalog.
 The program requires a minimum of sixty-three (63) credits beyond the Master of Arts Degree in Educational Leadership and emphasizes both theoretical studies and application.
 A minimum of forty-eight (48) graduate credits must be completed in residence.